swyx

 - Extensive discussion on using local models with chat LLMs in LangChain, featuring insights from

-surrounding the use of a backend like llama.cpp for handling constrained grammar. - Queries raised by various members but remained unanswered, including:
+@_egereson the potential use of environment variables and subclassingLLMand ideas from@lhc1921surrounding the use of a backend like llama.cpp for handling constrained grammar. - Queries raised by various members but remained unanswered, including:

-âs seeking advice on learning pathway for AI development with a specific focus on the necessity of Python knowledge when using langchain with React.js.@rajib2189
+@analyticsrepoâs question on Gemini integration from Google into LangChain.@_ashisharyaâs request for comprehensive resources on agent coding and deployment.@xstepzâs guidance request on limiting the usability of pandas functions in Kork package.@yasuke007âs seeking advice on learning pathway for AI development with a specific focus on the necessity of Python knowledge when using langchain with React.js.@rajib2189âs inquiry about the potential use cases for running language models locally.

 - Announcement by user

-regarding the Askly December Release, now integrating OpenAI ChatGPT 3.5 and HuggingFaceH4/zephyr-7b-beta from HuggingFace.
+@reletrebyregarding the Askly December Release, now integrating OpenAI ChatGPT 3.5 and HuggingFaceH4/zephyr-7b-beta from HuggingFace.
 New features include multi-file reasoning, summarization, web search, necessitating users to delete and re-upload old files to enable the new functionalities.
 Full details shared via Asklyâs blog.

 LangChain AI Channel Summaries